 - Prescription drugs or other pills

-With the large amount of drug trafficking, dealing, and using that occurs in New Orleans and the rest of Louisiana, local, state, and federal officials target this type of crime very aggressively.
+With the large amount of drug trafficking, dealing and using that occurs in New Orleans and the rest of Louisiana, local, state and federal officials aggressively target this type of crime.
 If you are arrested for and charged with a drug-related offense in Louisiana, a Bloom Legal drug crime defense lawyer will try to determine whether the prosecution has enough evidence to pursue the charge.
 Additionally, we will review the investigator’s methods and reports to determine if any of the evidence against you was obtained illegally and conduct our own investigation to find any witnesses or evidence that might bolster your defense.
-The drug defense team at Bloom Legal will work to have your charges dropped, dismissed, or reduced.
+The defense team at Bloom Legal will work to have your charges dropped, dismissed or reduced.

 - Metairie, Kenner, Gretna, and the rest of Jefferson Parish

 - Slidell, Covington, and the rest of St. Tammany Parish

 - LaPlace and St. John the Baptist Parish

 Much is at stake after your arrest.
 If you are charged with a drug-related crime, you will need legal assistance from a drug defense attorney right away to aid you in deciding how to plead.
 Our attorneys are available 27/7, so we can be of assistance when you need us the most – immediately following your arrest.
 We provide a vigorous defense no matter what your situation.
 If you are accused, call Bloom Legal as soon as possible to speak with a New Orleans drug defense attorney: 504-599-9997.
 Schedule a consultation with our legal professionals and begin building your case.